KDE/kreenshot-editor/README.md

 THANKS
 ------
 See the list contributors in the AUTHORS file.
+If you did some contribution feel free to add yourself to this list.

 Apart from that the source code of several applications were consulted for coding and packaging details: